KyleGrieger/Meta-REST-API/README.md

 ## Setup

 This is a Python 3 (technically it runs with either right now) app so you'll probably want to run with a python3 virtualenv.
 You must have 2 postgres databases running one for the Meta API and one for app data.
-Your config.yml file must also be set up appropriately. (see sampleConfig.yml) create a table for routes in your meta api db
+Your config.yml file must also be set up appropriately. (see sampleConfig.yml) Create a table for routes in your Meta API db.

 Use The Query (this is going to change as the meta-rest api grows):

-	CREATE TABLE route(id serial,route varchar(255),query varchar(255),type varchar(10))
+	CREATE TABLE routes(id serial,route varchar(255),query varchar(255),type varchar(10))

-This is the table that will store the routes that you add
+This is the table that will store the routes that you add.

 Start a virtual environment: